 - A meeting involving people from both the student's former school and new school.

 - A video or multimedia presentation showing the student or their team, explaining why the assistive technology is needed for learning and how it's currently being used

 - An e-portfolio with specific examples of the student's use of the technology's use its purpose.

 Permission from the student’s family and whānau is required before sharing information.

 As part of the process, schools also need to complete a transfer form to officially transfer the technology.

 Visit the Inclusive Education Online Knowledge Centre for more ideas and resources on what to do when a student changes schools.

 When a student is leaving school, contact your local Ministry office to arrange the next step.

-If your student no longer needs the assistive technology you need to download and complete the transfer form.
+If your student no longer needs the assistive technology you need to download and complete the following transfer form.